Dimitris Avramopoulos: European Commissioner for Migration and Home Affairs

 On 27 July 2014, Prime Minister Antonis Samaras nominated Avramopoulos as Greece's next member of the European Commission.
 Before the nomination, Dora Bakoyiannis was widely seen to be a strong contender for the Commission post.
 Samaras also defied calls from the centre-left Pasok party for Maria Damanaki to continue as European Commissioner.

 Jean-Claude Juncker then nominated Avramopoulos as European Commissioner for Migration and Home Affairs.
 In this capacity, Avramopoulos shares competency over cyber-security matters with Günther Oettinger.

 In the aftermath of the victory of the left-wing SYRIZA party in the 25 January election in 2015, Avramopoulos' name was widely circulated in Greek media as the most likely choice for SYRIZA's candidate in the second round of the election for the Presidency of Greece.
 According to the Greek media reports, the nomination would be seen both as a gesture of conciliation with the right, but would crucially also enable SYRIZA to nominate its own European Commissioner.
 On 30 January Samaras phoned Avramopoulos and assured him that New Democracy would support his eventual nomination.

 Avramopoulos criticized the 2019 Turkish offensive into north-eastern Syria.
 He said that "the European Union remains committed to the unity, sovereignty and territorial integrity of the Syrian state".

+Member of Parliament

+Avramopoulos was elected to the Hellenic Parliament in Elis at the June 2023 Greek legislative election.